Welcome to our Coleman Montana 8 Person Tent review!

 As swift as it goes by, 15 minutes of setup is too much for some.
 Plus, 6’2 center height isn’t enough for taller folk.

 This instant tent pops up to 6’7 in 60 seconds and has a privacy screen inside as well as the same patented welded floors as the Coleman Montana 8 tent.
+If you’re looking for something a little different, you can check out our full roundup reviews of the best instant tents and best cabin tents.

 - Less floor space.